kyma-incubator/compass/docs/investigations/gateway-architecture/gateway-architecture.md

 - type conflict detection and resolution
 - combining and editing types of merged schemas
 - single endpoint
+- single call to proxied API

 Cons

 - adding Node.js to our technology stack (worse performance)
 - no facade over internal APIs
-- each resolver sends separate call to proxied API

 #### 2.2.
 Custom HTTP proxy in Go